grantsrb/cogmtc/README.md

     "depths": tuple of ints
-        the depths of the cnn layers. the number of cnn layers is dependent on the number of items in this tuple "kernels": tuple of ints
+        the depths of the cnn layers. the number of cnn layers is dependent on the number of items in this tuple.
+This is also used to determine the embedding size of vision transformers "kernels": tuple of ints
         the kernel sizes of the cnn layers. the number of items in this tuple should match that of the number of items in `depths`